 Impact on Criminal Record

-Felony DUI: Leaves enduring marks on the criminal record, making expungement challenging and affecting various aspects of life, such as employment opportunities.
+Felony DUI: Leaves lasting marks on the criminal record, making expungement challenging and affecting various aspects of life, including employment opportunities.

 Penalties for DUI in Florida